learn-co-curriculum/phase-3-reading-error-messages/README.md

 You've solved games of Clue with less information.
 This is my favorite part of programming, debugging, fixing errors.
 It's like you're a detective solving a crime.
 The only bad thing is that more often than not, you're also the criminal that caused the error in the first place.

-Errors are clues, reading them is the interpret telling you what to do to fix the program and move on.
+Errors are clues, reading them is the interpreter telling you what to do to fix the program and move on.

 Have fun!